 Strong Password Policies and Multi-Factor Authentication (MFA)

 Weak passwords are a common vulnerability that can lead to unauthorized access.
-DBAs should enforce strong password policies to against cyber attacks and ensure that user accounts are protected by robust passwords.
-Password policies should require a combination of uppercase and lowercase letters, numbers, and special characters, and encourage regular password changes.
+DBAs should enforce strong password management policies against cyber attacks and ensure robust passwords protect user accounts.
+Password policies should require a combination of uppercase and lowercase letters, numbers, and special characters and encourage regular password changes.

 Additionally, implementing Multi-Factor Authentication (MFA) adds an extra layer of security.
 MFA requires users to provide additional verification factors, such as a one-time password sent to a mobile device, in addition to their password.
 This authentication method significantly reduces the risk of unauthorized access to private data, even if the password is compromised.